thomastuts/just-spinning-ebs/README.md

 Once you have your database, you'll need to run the migrations to create the necessary tables.
 Run `npx knex migrate:latest` in your terminal (this requires the `.env` file to be created, again, see below).

+### Pusher
+To communicate with the viewer (the OBS browser source), the EBS uses Pusher.
+Create a Pusher project and add its details in the `.env` file.

 ### `.env` file
 Locally, you'll store your environment variables in a `.env` file.
 When hosting the EBS somewhere like on Heroku, it will use the environment variables you define there.
 Here's an example `.env` file: